-Campaigning at a national and regional level: National campaigning is central to EWP’s work as it is governments which can bring about the greatest change.
-Through EWP we develop overarching campaign strategies and then support our members to develop national or regional plans which support our global objectives.
+National campaigning is central to EWP’s work as it is governments, which can bring about the greatest change.
+Through EWP, we develop overarching campaign strategies and support our members in developing national or regional plans, which support our global objectives.
 We also provide advice on campaign strategy development and communications.

-Facilitating civil society input into global processes: We help to facilitate and coordinate civil society input into a number of key international political processes, including the Sanitation and Water for All (SWA) partnership and the Agenda 2030 development discussions.
-Currently the SWA Civil Society Organisations Advisor is hosted by the End Water Poverty Secretariat.
+We help to facilitate and coordinate civil society input into a number of key international political processes, including the Sanitation and Water for All (SWA) partnership and the Agenda 2030 development discussions.
+Currently, the SWA Civil Society Organisations Advisor is hosted by the End Water Poverty Secretariat.
 We support the involvement of national and regional networks, share information, consult with members on joint positions and facilitate the selection of civil society representatives.